brucebiotech/dbu/README.md

 Based on [free-dap](https://github.com/ataradov/free-dap), dbu adds the SAML21 as a platform and introducs the capability to connect to multiple target CPU's.
 A single SAML21 can support up to 6 target CPUs.

-Using the dbu comprises adding a SAML21 cpu and USB connector to your targed development board and providing a method of bootstrapping the code into the SAML21.
+Using the dbu comprises adding a SAML21 cpu and USB connector to your targed development board and providing a method of bootstrapping the dbu firmware into the SAML21.

 This repository includes a low-cost edge connector adaptor as a bootstrap option.